MTamzidIslam/MTamzidIslam/README.md

 - 👋 Hi, I’m @MTamzidIslam
-- 👀 I’m interested in WebDev
+- 👀 I’m interested in ML and WebDev
-- 🌱 I’m currently learning HTML 'n CSS
+- 🌱 I’m currently learning Python and CSS

 <!---
 MTamzidIslam/MTamzidIslam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.